Tessellation: Overview

 More formally, a tessellation or tiling is a cover of the Euclidean plane by a countable number of closed sets, called tiles, such that the tiles intersect only on their boundaries.
 These tiles may be polygons or any other shapes.
 Many tessellations are formed from a finite number of prototiles in which all tiles in the tessellation are congruent to the given prototiles.
 If a geometric shape can be used as a prototile to create a tessellation, the shape is said to tessellate or to tile the plane.
-The Conway criterion is a sufficient but not necessary set of rules for deciding if a given shape tiles the plane periodically without reflections: some tiles fail the criterion but still tile the plane.
-No general rule has been found for determining if a given shape can tile the plane or not, which means there are many unsolved problems concerning tessellations.
+The Conway criterion is a sufficient, but not necessary, set of rules for deciding whether a given shape tiles the plane periodically without reflections: some tiles fail the criterion, but still tile the plane.
+No general rule has been found for determining whether a given shape can tile the plane or not, which means there are many unsolved problems concerning tessellations.

 Mathematically, tessellations can be extended to spaces other than the Euclidean plane.
 The Swiss geometer Ludwig Schläfli pioneered this by defining polyschemes, which mathematicians nowadays call polytopes.
 These are the analogues to polygons and polyhedra in spaces with more dimensions.
 He further defined the Schläfli symbol notation to make it easy to describe polytopes.
 For example, the Schläfli symbol for an equilateral triangle is {3}, while that for a square is {4}.
 The Schläfli notation makes it possible to describe tilings compactly.
 For example, a tiling of regular hexagons has three six-sided polygons at each vertex, so its Schläfli symbol is {6,3}.

 Other methods also exist for describing polygonal tilings.
 When the tessellation is made of regular polygons, the most common notation is the vertex configuration, which is simply a list of the number of sides of the polygons around a vertex.
 The square tiling has a vertex configuration of 4.4.4.4, or 44.
 The tiling of regular hexagons is noted 6.6.6, or 63.